Julia Roberts, reboots and diversity part of new TV season

 The implosion of ABC’s “Roseanne” following its star’s Twitter screed didn’t stop networks from reaching into the past again.
 After all, the sitcom was a success during its brief run last season, as is NBC’s resurrection of “Will & Grace” with its original cast.
 Enough said for CBS, which promoted a reboot of “Magnum P.I.” with a new hero, sans ‘stache but with bravado and a red Ferrari.

 The “Magnum” formula is comfort food served with a dollop of nostalgia, not creatively groundbreaking but maybe inviting enough to keep viewers tuning in as they have for eight seasons with CBS’ remake of “Hawaii Five-0.”
-They shows are from the same producer, Peter Lenkov, who also resurrected “MacGyver.”
+The shows are from the same producer, Peter Lenkov, who also resurrected “MacGyver.”

 Lenkov’s succinct explanation for the general recycling trend: “Escape.”